Last updated/Reviewed on June 27, 2025

 The Site is Too Small

-The Facility isn’t Needed
+The Facility wasn’t Needed

 Atlantic County already has a designated safe disposal site for this material, which is currently the transfer station and landfill in Egg Harbor Township.
 The Atlantic County Solid Waste Management Plan designated this regional facility in response to the environmental damage caused by numerous negligent dump sites in our state (such as the Price Landfill turned Superfund site that is still being cleaned up today).